dangowrt/owrt-ubi-installer/README.md

 #### Assuming the device is running stock firmware version 1.0

-1. Flash `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery.itb` (note that this file doesn't have the word _installer_ in its filename)
+1. Flash `openwrt-mediatek-mt7622-linksys_e8450-ubi-initramfs-recovery.itb` (note that this file doesn't have the word _installer_ in its filename), use `_signed.itb` variant if running stock firmware >= 1.1.
 2. Backup

    - Via LuCi web-interface